-Krakow is a city with the largest number of students in Poland.
+Krakow is the city with the largest number of students in Poland.
 There are more than 200,000 students and only 700,000 inhabitants.

-That’s why one of the best parties in Poland are in Krakow!
+That’s why one of the best parties in Poland is in Krakow!

 Not only the Poles study in Krakow.
 Students from all over the world also come here, mainly because of the Erasmus student exchange.